 It frustrates me too.

-And I I even said and suggested this is going to be worse than normal than you've ever seen in your life.
+And I even said and suggested this is going to be worse than normal than you've ever seen in your life.

-And I said it when I got back from vacation, buckle up, because this is going to be rocky and this is going to be rough, and this is going to be tough, and it's going to be all of those things combined.
+Buckle up because this is going to be rocky and this is going to be rough and this is going to be tough and it's going to be all of those things combined.

-I've been doing this 25 years on Fox News, and it's never been this bad.
+I've been doing this 25 years on Fox News and it's never been this bad.

 You know, on the one side of all of this, I have a deep sense of sadness in terms of what the country has been through, is going through.

-Um, I don't like a lot of what I see.
+I don't like a lot of what I see.

 I would love to be able to tell you with certainty what's going to happen in 145 days.